 History of the swim

-Started in 2018, the swim is currently in its 6th year.
-The swim was created as a fundraising swim to give back to the water based services that serve us here in Galway Bay.
-While as swimmers we hope we never need their services, we know without a doubt that if the day come where we, or our fellow swimmer need them, they’ll be there for us.
+We are proud to give back to the water based services that serve us here in Galway Bay.
+While we hope we never need their services, we know without a doubt that if the day come where we, or our fellow swimmer need them, they’ll be there for us.

 To ensure the safety of all involved, we shutdown Renville Pier to all cars and boat launches, which would not be possible without approval from Galway Co.
-Co.
+Co, and we would like to thank them for their continued support of this event.

 Read about the 2023 Lifeboat Swim Presentation here.